DDXPlus: A New Dataset For Automatic Medical Diagnosis: Demographic statistics from census data

-To be able to synthesize patients, one needs to have access to the prior distributions regarding the age, sex and race of the population of interest.
-In this work, we rely on the 2010-2015 US census data \cite{USCensus1015} from the state of New York.
+To synthesize patients, one needs to have access to the prior distributions of the age and sex of a population of interest.
+In this work, we rely on the 2010-2015 US census data \cite{USCensus1015} for the state of New York.
 Table~\ref{tbl:census} describes the corresponding statistics.

-In our implementation, because the \Synthea tool uses the ``Hispanic'' value to characterize the ethnicity of a synthesized patient instead of the race, we remove ``Hispanic'' from the set of possible race values and re-normalize the probabilities of each of the remained values.